adamcnewman/ticketing-app/README.md

 ├── .htaccess\
 └── README.md

+---

 ### Running the Program
+1. If using WampServer, install WampServer and [dependencies](#dependencies--environment) and place this project in the `C:/wamp64/www/` folder.
-1. In the root directory, create a file in the `config` folder called `db.config.php`.
+2. In the root directory, create a file in the `config` folder called `db.config.php`.
 Create the file as follows, where:
     - `<HOST_ADDRESS>` is the ip or location that the server is hosted
     - `<USERNAME>` and `<PASSWORD>` are the database credentials
 ```php